 There are some veins that are highly movable, especially when you try to puncture them.
 Usually, the cephalic vein is the most movable one that you’ll encounter.
 The dorsal venous network in the hands of most geriatric patients is also thick and movable.

-- Catheter is too large
+- The catheter is too large

-A large bore catheter used on a small vein will cause vein collapse.
+A large-bore catheter used on a small vein will cause vein collapse.
 To prevent that, make sure to assess your patient’s vein first so you can find a suitable IV catheter.